Life after Boko Haram: Mallam and Gimbiya's story

 “I felt disappointed.
 I couldn’t believe that someone I had so much faith in, and hoped would take me in and support me totally turned against me and my baby,” says Gimbiya.

-Feeling isolated and alone, from being rejected and stigmatised by her uncle and the other community members, Gimbiya did contemplate returning to the insurgents after living in the camp for three months.
+Feeling isolated and alone after being rejected and stigmatised by her uncle and the other community members, Gimbiya did contemplate returning to the insurgents after living in the camp for three months.

 “I had made up my mind of going back to where I was rescued from.
 Perhaps they will accept me back – this was how much I felt hopeless until a distant relative of mine agreed to take me in.”